The Sisterhood of the Traveling Pants (film): Production

+Casting

+A number of young actresses were in talks to be cast for the movie.
+Hilary Duff was reportedly considered for the role of Tibby; the director chose Tamblyn instead.

+Producer Debra Martin Chase, also behind the Cheetah Girls and Princess Diaries films, said Ferrera was "the first one we cast."
+Other actresses originally included Mischa Barton, Kristin Kreuk, and Olivia Wilde.

+Filming

 Principal photography started on May 17, 2004.
 Filming began on the island of Santorini, Greece.
 Filming then continued in Cabo San Lucas, Mexico.

 The film was partially shot in the Kamloops and Ashcroft area in British Columbia, Canada.
+Also at the Zellers Coquitlam centre location.

 Reception and legacy

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 82% based on 153 reviews, with an average rating of 6.7/10.
-The site's critical consensus reads "This adaptation of a beloved novel charms with its heartwarming tale of friendship and young adulthood; realistic portrayals of the lives of teenage girls lend the comedy drama sincerity, and may capture hearts outside the female-centric demographic."
+On Rotten Tomatoes, the film has an approval rating of 82% based on 151 reviews, with an average rating of 6.7/10.
+The site's critical consensus reads "With surprisingly touching earnestness, The Sisterhood of The Traveling Pants follows four best friends as they try on adulthood — and though it isn't an easy fit, their journey becomes bearable thanks to the threads they share."
 Metacritic gives the film a weighted average score of 66 out of 100 based on 34 reviews, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Shondaland mentioned in its review of the film that Bridget's white underwear (seen in the trial scene at the beginning of the film) was iconic.

 Box office

 On its opening weekend, the film opened #5 at the box office with $9,833,340.
-As of November 14, 2008, the film has grossed $42,013,878 worldwide.
+As of November 14, 2008, the film had grossed $42,013,878 worldwide.

 Legacy

 Demi Adejuyigbe has mentioned that he coerced director Malcolm D. Lee to have characters from the film appear as background cameos in Space Jam: A New Legacy.
-Though not confirmed, this was likely a joke given that Adejuyigbe comically suggested to “decide how much of this anecdote is real.”
+Though not confirmed, this was likely a joke given that Adejuyigbe comically suggested to "decide how much of this anecdote is real."

 Home media

-The DVD and VHS were released in the US on October 11, 2005.
-The film has yet to be released on Blu-ray.
+The DVD was released in the US on October 11, 2005, and it included extras including deleted scenes and conversations with cast members.